microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Remove-MgDriveItem.md

 # Remove-MgDriveItem

 ## SYNOPSIS
-Delete a DriveItem by using its ID or path.\nNote that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.
+Delete a DriveItem by using its ID or path.\nDeleting items using this method moves the items to the recycle bin instead of permanently deleting the item.
+This API is supported in the following national cloud deployments.

 ## SYNTAX